Memorable Manitobans: Alfred Frederick Trapp (1886-1953)

 Farmer, municipal official, MLA (1950-1953).

-Born in Manitoba in 1886, he farmed and was a school trustee, municipal councillor, and Reeve in the Rural Municipality of Brokenhead, and co-founder of the Brokenhead Agricultural Society.
+He farmed and was a school trustee, municipal councillor, and Reeve in the Rural Municipality of Brokenhead (1920-1921, 1928-1929), and co-founder of the Brokenhead Agricultural Society.
 He was elected to the Manitoba Legislature in a by-election In October 1950, following the death of Nicholas John Stryk, representing the constituency of St. Clements.

 Birth and marriage registrations, Manitoba Vital Statistics.